Sage-Bionetworks-IT/packer-amazonlinux-docker/README.md

 * Run `pre-commit install` to install the git hook.

 ## Deployments
-Travis runs packer which temporarily deploys an EC2 to create an AMI.
+Github action runs packer which temporarily deploys an EC2 to create an AMI.

 ## Continuous Integration
-We have configured Travis to deploy updates.
+We have configured Github action to deploy updates.

 ## Issues
 * https://sagebionetworks.jira.com/projects/IT

 ## Builds
-We use travis CI to automatically build and deploy images.
-Setup a travis ci build and add the AWS deployment credentials to the travis environment variables.
+We use GH action CI to automatically build and deploy images.
+Setup a GH action CI build and configure the OIDC

 ## Secrets
 * We use the [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html)